MicrosoftDocs/defender-docs/defender/threat-intelligence/gathering-threat-intelligence-and-infrastructure-chaining.md

 Microsoft has been profiling and following the activities of Magecart, a syndicate of cybercriminal groups behind hundreds of breaches of online retail platforms.
 Magecart injects scripts, which steal the sensitive data consumers enter into online payment forms, on e-commerce websites directly or through their compromised suppliers.

-Back in October 2018, Magecart infiltrated MyPillow’s online website, *mypillow[.]com*, to steal payment information by injecting a script into their web store.
+Back in October 2018, Magecart infiltrated MyPillow's online website, *mypillow[.]com*, to steal payment information by injecting a script into their web store.
 The script was hosted on a typosquatted domain *mypiltow[.]com*.

 The MyPillow breach was a two-stage attack, with the first skimmer only active for a brief time before being identified as illicit and removed.
-However, the attackers still had access to MyPillow’s network and on October 26, 2018, Microsoft observed that they registered a new domain, *livechatinc[.]org*.
+However, the attackers still had access to MyPillow's network and on October 26, 2018, Microsoft observed that they registered a new domain, *livechatinc[.]org*.

 Magecart actors typically register a domain that looks as similar as possible to the legitimate one.
-Thus, if an analyst looks at the JavaScript code, they might miss Magecart's injected script that’s capturing the credit card payment information and pushing it to Magecart's own infrastructure.
+Thus, if an analyst looks at the JavaScript code, they might miss Magecart's injected script that's capturing the credit card payment information and pushing it to Magecart's own infrastructure.
 However, Microsoft's virtual users capture the document object model (DOM) and find all the dynamic links and changes made by the JavaScript from the crawls on the backend.
 We can detect that activity and pinpoint that fake domain that was hosting the injected script into the MyPillow webstore.

 ### Gathering Magecart breach threat intelligence